ebeneliason/easy-pattern/README.md

 #### `bgPattern`

 A pattern to render behind the this one.
 This may be a static pattern of the type provided for the `pattern` parameter, or another `EasyPattern` instance.
+Overlaying easy patterns can create interference patterns and more complex animation behaviors.
+See [Composite Patterns](#composite-patterns) for an example.

 Default: `nil`